ChenXiao61/Classification-Color-fundus-photos-transfer-learning-and-image-enhancement/README.md

     imagenet_comp_graph_label_strings.txt
     tensorflow_inception_graph.pb
 train.py
-train.py used for training the model
+train.py is used for training the model

-eval1.py used for predicting one prediction
+eval1.py is used for predicting one prediction

-eval2.py used for batch prediction and calculating accuracy, specificity, sensitivity
+eval2.py is used for batch prediction and calculating accuracy, specificity, sensitivity

-eval3.py used to save the probability of the model predicting each piece roc_curve.py draw the ROC curve and calculate the AUC
+eval3.py is used to save the probability of the model predicting each piece roc_curve.py draw the ROC curve and calculate the AUC